hypi-universe/docs/content/workflow.md

 }
 ```

-To use this workflow execute it like any other workflow.
+To use this workflow execute it like any other function.

 ```java
 query Q($a: String, $b: String){BorrowBook1(a: $a, b:$b){